Todd Lieberman: Early life

 Todd was born to a Jewish family in Cleveland, and grew up in Lyndhurst and Pepper Pike, Ohio.
 He graduated from Hawken School. and the University of Pennsylvania.
-There he was a member of the Mask and Wig Club.
+There, he was a member of the Mask and Wig Club.
 He performed with local theatre groups in Ohio before college where he continued to perform, then moving to Los Angeles in 1995.
 He began there with acting and then moved on to writing, reviewing film scripts, then on to directing and producing.
-He earned a Bachelor of Arts degree from the University of Pennsylvania in 1995 where he was a member of the Alpha Epsilon Pi fraternity and The Mask and Wig Club.
+He earned a Bachelor of Arts degree from the University of Pennsylvania in 1995 where he was a member of the Alpha Epsilon Pi fraternity (Gamma Chapter, Omicron pledge class) and The Mask and Wig Club.

 Career

 Lieberman was Senior Vice President for International Finance at the production company Hyde Park Entertainment, which produced and co-financed films such as Anti-Trust, Bandits and Moonlight Mile.
-Lieberman established himself at the international sales and distribution company Summit Entertainment, where he progressed thanks to championing the independent film Memento and acquiring the rights to American Pie.
+Lieberman established himself at the international sales and distribution company Summit Entertainment, where he progressed, thanks to championing the independent film Memento and acquiring the rights to American Pie.

 In 1999, Lieberman was hired by David Hoberman to work for Mandeville Films.
 After a short hiatus, the two re-formed the production company as Mandeville Films and Television in 2002, with both serving as co-owners and company partners.
 In 2001, he was named one of the "35 under 35" people to watch in the business by The Hollywood Reporter and was named by the same The Hollywood Reporter as 30 of the most powerful producers in the business in 2015.